mackuba/jslint_on_rails/README.markdown

 ## Compatibility

-Latest version should be compatible with Ruby 1.9 and Rails 3 (and also with Ruby 1.8 and Rails 2, of course).
+Latest version should be compatible with Ruby 1.8.7 and 1.9.2+ (check [Travis build status](http://travis-ci.org/#!/psionides/jslint_on_rails)), and also with Rails 2.x and 3.x.

-## Installation (as gem)
+## Installation

-The recommended installation method (for Rails and for other frameworks) is to install JSLint on Rails as a gem.
-The advantage is that it's easier to update the library to newer versions later, and you keep its code separate from your own code.

-To use JSLint as a gem in Rails 3, you just need to do one thing:
+To use JSLint in Rails 3 you just need to do one thing:

 * add `gem 'jslint_on_rails'` to bundler's Gemfile